bigearsenal/BETuistTemplate/README.md

 ## Create project
 - Download and install `tuist`
-- Edit project using `tuist edit`, remove macOS if needed
-- Generate project using `tuist generate`

-## How to remove macOS target
-- Call `tuist edit`, remove anything related to macOS target and `shared` folder
+- There are 2 branches for choosing if you are developing for just `ios` or `macos` platform, they are `macos_only` and `ios_only`.
+If you are developing universal app for both `ios` and `macos`, use branch `master`
-- Remove folder `macOS` and `shared`
+- After choosing branch and download, navigate to folder and run `tuist generate`

+## Project structure
+- Apps: contain App code base for `iOS` and `macOS`, `shared` folder for reusing in 2 platforms.
+- Kit: the common kit for developing the app
+- UIKit: UIKit specific code (missing in `macos_only` branch)